mianzhang/LogicIF/README.md

-# LogicIF: Complex Logical Instruction Following
+# LogicIF: Towards Complex Logic Instruction Following

 ## Updates
 - **Sep 25.** We replaced the JSON object extraction via OpenAI with a rule-based JSON extractor, which makes the evaluation process mush easier!